Key Takeaways

 How We Chose the Best General Liability Insurance Companies

 To identify the best general liability insurance companies for Wisconsin small businesses, we evaluated insurers across pricing, customer experience and coverage options using a standardized, data-driven approach.
-Our goal was not to identify the cheapest option in every scenario, but to determine which providers deliver the most consistent overall value across common Wisconsin small business profiles.
+Our goal was not to identify the cheapest option in every scenario, but to determine which providers offer the most consistent overall value across common Wisconsin small business profiles.

 Our best recommendations reflect insurers that perform well across multiple dimensions and remain competitive across industries and business sizes in Wisconsin.